dtcenter/METplus-Training/docs/modules/METviewer/docker.rst

 The METviewer software aggregates and plots statistical output from the Model Evaluation Tools, or MET, software.
 Both MET and METviewer are components of a large suite of tools, named METplus.
-To learn more about MET, METviewer, or any of the other METplus software components, please see the Developmental Testbed Center website at dtcenter.org.
+To learn more about MET, METviewer, or any of the other METplus components, please see the Developmental Testbed Center website at dtcenter.org.

 Running METviewer through Docker requires two software images: one for the METviewer software itself and a second for the MySQL database component.
 A Docker-Compose YML file defines how they work together to run the METviewer